laugaguillaume/IML_FISTA_image_restoration/README.md

  Be careful of the image chosen as CPU time increases rapidly with dimension
  ## Important note :
  To function, the code uses a Matlab toolbox to compute proximity operators of TV based norms written by Giovanni Chierchia [prox-repository](http://proximity-operator.net). \
- The information transfers are based on wavelet transforms and thus a function of the [Wavelab850](https://statweb.stanford.edu/~wavelab/) toolbox is included here
+ The information transfers are based on wavelet transforms and thus a function of the [Wavelab850](https://statweb.stanford.edu/~wavelab/) toolbox is included here.
  # Problems possible
  see create_data.m \
  Inpainting with 50 % missing pixels \